Aimeedeer/coconut-report/content/posts/how-to-pretend-to-be-a-hacker.md

 ### On the webpage

-Which we don't recommend because we don't want to be not-professinal.
+Which we don't recommend because we don't want to be not-professional.
-But if you only need to edit a typo, it maybe resonable convenient to do it directly on that page you have already reading.
+But if you only need to edit a typo, it may be reasonably convenient to do it directly on that page you have already read.

 ### From terminal